 Besides examining results from previous studies by Rivertech (1987) and SLA (1999), PWA checked peak discharge values for the San Juan watershed based on USGS regional regression equations.
 USGS-NFF software, obtained from USGS Water Resources Investigations Report #94-4002 was used for these calculations.
 Regression equations were available for urban developed conditions and for rural or undeveloped areas.
 The rural regression equation was applied to the undeveloped portions of the watershed.
 In developed areas in the western watershed, the urban regression was not entirely appropriate due to the presence of reservoirs and detention basins.
-Because the urban regression wasn't applicable and because most of the watershed is undeveloped, the USGS rural regression was used to calculate peak flows for the overall watershed.
-As a result, the USGS regression 100-year discharge values are lower than estimates from the other studies and the current PWA work.
-Table 2-18 shows peak flows, for various flood frequencies, at the La Novia crossing and at the Pacific Ocean using the USGS regional regression equations.
+Because the urban regression wasn't applicable and because most of the watershed.
+As a result, the USGS rural regression 100-year discharge values are lower than estimates from the other studies and the current PWA work.
+Table 2-18 shows peak flows, for various flood frequencies, at the La Novia crossing and at the Pacific Ocean using the USGS regression equations.